ralienpp/hello-kernel/readme.rst

 Overview
 ========

-This is a basic kernel module that does nothing at the moment.
-The planned behaviour:
+This is a basic kernel module that implements the following basics:

-- create a device file ``/dev/oracle`` where any process can write any string that ends with a ``?``
-- when reading from the file, the answer will be ``42``
+- entry point for loading and unloading the kernel module
+- debug statements that can be observed with ``dmesg``
+- optionally transmitting a parameter, ``magic``, when the module is loaded (otherwise a default value is used)
+- creation of a character device, ``/dev/oracle`` (mknod must be invoked manually for now)
+- implements the ``read`` API, which takes the current value of ``magic`` and copies it from the kernel to the user-space buffer

+Planned behaviour:

-- when sending a specific ``ioctl`` to the module, it will increment the answer to 43, then 44, and so on...
+- react to a specific ``ioctl`` sent to the module, which will then increment ``magic``

 Instructions
 ============

-This was tested on Linux Mint 18.2, but should work on any Debian-based distro, as well as any other distro, if you adjust the dependencies accordingly.
+This was tested on Debian 7 x64.

 Prerequisites
 -------------